With a website as unique as yours, you need unique SEO reporting options, too. That’s why we built Rank Intelligence to be fully customizable.

 #1.
 Find your true top competitors on the SERP.

 Part of finding opportunities in SEO involved understanding your competition.
 But with the state of the SERP today — images, Answer Boxes, ads, and other features that push organic listings further down the page — it can be hard to understand who the competition is.

 Because now, it isn’t just other businesses.
 Your true top competitors most likely include Google itself.
-Notice the Google entities listed below: ll.google.com and images.google.com.
+Notice the Google entities listed below: ll.google.com (which shows local listings) and images.google.com.